8bitbuddhist/PixelMaestro/docs/cue.md

 **Note:** Most CueHandler methods require you to pass in the index of the Section and Layer you want to modify.
 The Layer index indicates the depth of the Layer from the base Section (index 0 points to the base Section itself).

-The following example creates a Canvas on an Layer and draws a circle onto the Canvas:
+The following example creates a Canvas on a Layer, then draws a circle onto the Canvas:
 ```c++
 #include "cue/cuecontroller.h"
 #include "cue/canvascuehandler.h"